 You can generate your Developer ID certificate in Xcode or in the Certificates, Identifiers & Profiles section of your developer account.
 Please note that you must be the Account Holder of your development team in the Apple Developer Program in order to generate this cerificate.

 Sign and test your app

 In Xcode, you can enable the hardened runtime capability and declare entitlements for the functions your app requires.
 Then archive your app and test the user experience of launching your Developer ID-signed app using a Mac.

-To build your apps for macOS and submit them to be notarized by Apple, use Xcode 10 or later, available from the Mac App Store.
+Build your apps for macOS and submit them to be notarized by Apple using the latest version of Xcode available on the Mac App Store.

 Get your software notarized

 Give people even more confidence in your software by submitting it to Apple to be notarized.
 This service automatically scans your Developer ID-signed software and performs security checks.
 When it’s ready to export for distribution, your software is assigned a ticket to let Gatekeeper know it’s been notarized.